The door knocker sounded, echoing through the stairwell to the upstairs rooms of the house.

 Beregond suspected that Bergil had been as overwrought and mentally tired as he was, but had not wanted to admit it.
 Staying at home so long must seem as a punishment for such an active lad as he was, especially after all that running around on errands which had so suddenly stopped after his father’s suspension from duty.

 And surely, a change from the mostly serious discussions they had had of late would be good for both of them.

-It had been difficult, sometimes gruelling, to talk about their experiences: Of how Bergil had experienced the siege.
+It had been difficult, sometimes gruelling, to talk about their experiences: Of what Bergil had gone through during the siege.
 Of Bergil’s fears for his father, of his anger at him for putting himself in such a situation.
-Of his fear of being left all alone, an orphan like all too many other children of the city.
+Of his fear of being left all alone, an orphan like all too many other children in the city.
 Of his nightmares.